The Charter of Patient Rights and Responsibilities

 Publications and alternative formats

-This information is also available as a PDF document, which has been translated into different languages (Arabic, Chinese, Polish, Romanian, Urdu) and formats (BSL).
+This information is available in different formats such as Easy Read and BSL.
+It has also been translated into different languages (Arabic, Chinese, Polish, Romanian, Urdu).